mzmehmood1/mzmehmood1.github.io/index.md

 <img src="/images/zia.jpg" width="300" align="left" style="display: block; margin-right: 40px;" />

-I am an applied microeconomist studying decision-making in both private and public sector settings, and how it shapes organizational performance, service delivery, and development outcomes.
+Hello!
+I'm an applied microeconomist studying decision-making in both private and public sector settings, and how it shapes organizational performance, service delivery, and development outcomes.

 I have led and contributed to studies employing experimental and non-experimental methods including field experiments, natural experiments, and causal inference with large administrative datasets, to study entrepreneurship, management, public sector accountability, and health and education delivery in low-capacity contexts in multiple contexts across South Asia and Sub-Saharan Africa.
 My research is designed to be relevant for both development organizations and data-driven companies aiming to improve the effectiveness and scalability of their programs, platforms, or interventions.